azfar672/notes/work.md

     seeing if it works.
 You need to **test your feature YOURSELF** before communicating that the work is done.

-* Create a Github "Pull Request", to merge your branch into master.
+* **Create a Github "Pull Request"**, to merge your branch into master.
   Once you've created the pull request, I will review your code, line by line, and leave comments on things to change or improve.
-You should then make all fixes and push them to teh same branch, which will update the pull request.
+You should then make all fixes and push them to the same branch, which will update the pull request.

   If you don't know what a github pull request is, then [google "github pull request"](http://lmgtfy.com/?q=github+pull+request)